wwangsa/learnWSO2/Readme.md

 			<respond description="SEND OUT RESPONSE"/>
 		```

-	3. Create inbound endpoints called `ExposeRestApiIEP`
+	3. Create inbound endpoints called `ExposeRestApiIEP`.
+We are creating `http://localhost:8290/api/dictionary/{word}` endpoint that forwards the `{word}` query path to `http://localhost:8290/api/dictionary/{word}`

 		a.
-On the Inbound EP, set the Dispatch Filter Pattern to `/api/dictionary/.*`.
-The `.*` means it only work as filter dispatcher and it will ignore the log inside the sequence.
-Then change the Inbound Http Port: `8285`
+On the Inbound EP,

+		1. set the Dispatch Filter Pattern to `/api/dictionary/.*`.
+The `.*` means it only work as filter dispatcher and it will ignore the log inside the sequence and forward the response.
+		2. Then change the Inbound Http Port: `8285`

 		b.
 Add Sequence to sequence box.
 This create the following
 		```xml